 In 1971, the film A Clockwork Orange was released.

-From 1973, during the Troubles in Northern Ireland, London was hit by bomb attacks by the Provisional Irish Republican Army, starting with the Old Bailey bombing.
+From 1973, during the Troubles in Northern Ireland, London was hit by bomb attacks by the Provisional Irish Republican Army.

 In 1986, the film The Great Mouse Detective was released.

-In 1992, Sir Adrian Cadbury produced the Cadbury Report, a code of best practice which served as a basis for reform of corporate governance around the world.
-The report was commissioned by the London Stock Exchange.
+In 1992, Sir Adrian Cadbury produced the Cadbury Report, a code of best practice for corporate governance, commissioned by the London Stock Exchange.

-In 1993, remains of a Bronze Age bridge were found on the south River Thames foreshore.
+In 1993, remains of a Bronze Age bridge were found on the south River Thames foreshore, upstream from Vauxhall Bridge.
+Two of the timbers were radiocarbon dated to 1750–1285 BC.

 In 1994, the opening of the Channel Tunnel connected London directly to the continental rail network, allowing Eurostar services to begin.

-The ministerial post of Minister for London was created in 1994.
+The ministerial post of Minister for London was created in 1994; however, it has been vacant since July 2024.

 In 1999, the film Notting Hill was released.

-In 2000, the Greater London Authority was created, providing central administration.
+In 2000, the Greater London Authority was created, restoring central administration to London.

-In 2000, the modern art collection moved to Tate Modern, a new gallery housed in the former Bankside Power Station, accessed via the Millennium Bridge.
+In 2000, the modern art collection moved to Tate Modern, a new gallery housed in the former Bankside Power Station, accessed by pedestrians north of the Thames via the Millennium Bridge.

-The London Natural History Society suggests that 2000 species of flowering plant have been found growing in London.
+The London Natural History Society found that 2000 species of flowering plant have been found growing in London.

 In 2001, foreign born mothers made up 43.3% of births in London.

-In 2003, Kew Gardens, home to the world's largest collection of living plants, was added to the UNESCO list of World Heritage Sites.
+In 2003, Kew Gardens, near Richmond Park, which has the world's largest collection of living plants, was put on the UNESCO list of World Heritage Sites.

-In 2003, a congestion charge was introduced in London to reduce traffic volumes in the city centre.
+In 2003, a congestion charge was introduced to reduce traffic volumes in central London.

-In 2003, a report indicated that London accounted for a quarter of the UK's entire leisure economy, with 25.6 events per 1000 people.
+In 2003, a report attributed a quarter of the entire UK leisure economy to London, with 25.6 events per 1000 people.

 In 2003, the film Love Actually was released.

-A survey in January 2005 claimed that more than 300 languages were spoken in London and more than 50 non-indigenous communities had populations of more than 10,000.
+In January 2005, a survey claimed that more than 300 languages were spoken in London, and more than 50 non-indigenous communities had populations of more than 10,000.

-On 6 July 2005 London was awarded the 2012 Summer Olympics, and on 7 July 2005 three London Underground trains and a double-decker bus were bombed in a series of terrorist attacks.
+On 6 July 2005, London was awarded the 2012 Summer Olympics.
+On 7 July 2005, three London Underground trains and a double-decker bus were bombed in a series of terrorist attacks.

 In 2005, the film V for Vendetta was released.